Response to Criticism – is Highland Titles Legitimate?

 Can you actually become a Lord or Lady?

 Most people consider this as harmless fun, and helps to create a feeling of community amongst our customers.
 It provides an extra bit of novelty.
-We accept that some people may not like it, but people’s personal preference is the full extent of the issue here.
+We accept that some people may not like it, but the personal preferences of a small number of people is the full extent of the issue here.

 For reasons unknown, the Lord Lyon (for those who have never heard of Lord Lyon, the Scottish Government describes him as having jurisdiction over the use of Arms and Heraldry in Scotland) is occasionally referred to as an authority on the use of the word “Laird” by our critics.